Willem Duynstee: Moral theology

 In Duynstee's view, an emotional repressive disorder is a psychopathology.
 One act of repression is sufficient to begin a deep-rooted and debilitating habit.
 For example, one frightful act of molestation is sufficient to begin an emotional repressive disorder.
 A solitary willful decision can initiate a lifelong intellectually or volitionally determined energy-based emotional disorder, with recurring obsessive-compulsive repressive effects.
 As Aquinas wrote, ‘Bodily habits can be caused by one act if the active principle is of great power.’
 The internal senses are a unified force consisting of the cogitative power (i.e., particular reason), common sense, memory, and imagination, and these internal senses are capable of misleading not only the cognitive faculty (i.e., intellect or universal reason), but also of exerting primary power over the appetites (i.e., the will) and the sensitive appetite, wherein repression occurs.

-Prof Dr PJ A Calon writing in 1963 about Fr Duynstee's philosophical insight and psychological discernment stated that ‘His introduction to repression, considered from a Thomist point of view, as presented to the Association of Thomistic Philosophy (of which he was one of the founders), formulated for the first time a Catholic perspective of Freud’s teaching on repression.
+PJ A Calon writing in 1963 about Duynstee's philosophical insight and psychological discernment stated that "His introduction to repression, considered from a Thomist point of view, as presented to the Association of Thomistic Philosophy (of which he was one of the founders), formulated for the first time a Catholic perspective of Freud's teaching on repression.
 This teaching is both understandable and completely acceptable.
-He thereby prepared the way for the development of a whole new explanation of emotional disorders and therapeutic techniques (i.e., ‘‘neurosenleer en neurosentherapie’’).’
+He thereby prepared the way for the development of a whole new explanation of emotional disorders and therapeutic techniques (i.e., "neurosenleer en neurosentherapie")."